My L4/5 foraminotomy story (RL sciatica)

 Endless Thread (long-form stories)

 I’m pretty hooked on this… when you want something that’s not just entertainment, so you feel like you’re a mature adult, but you also have a limited attention span, because you’re not really a mature adult, it’s hard to beat “totally random stories about random stuff”.
-Skip the “snacktime” episodes.
+Skip the “snacktime” episodes, skip anything where you get a woke vibe from the episode title (you will find that you are not wrong).

 Lateral (puzzles)